doublebon/Telegram_audio_bot/README.md

 # Telegram_audio_bot

-For start enter your telegram bot token into Program.cs (will be replaced to config file soon)
+For start enter your telegram bot token into appsettings.json

 ## Usage
 1. After bot was started send ' /addvoice ' in chat with him